CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 - `Spectrum::luma()` returns the luminance (brightness) of a Spectrum.
 The weight assigned to a pixel should be proportional to both its luminance and the solid angle it subtends.
 - For inversion sampling, use [`std::upper_bound`](https://en.cppreference.com/w/cpp/algorithm/upper_bound): it's a standard library function for binary search.
 - If you didn't use the ray log to debug area light sampling, start using it now to visualize what directions are being sampled from the environment map.
+- The HDR images (files with extension `.exr`) can be viewed and inspected using HDR image viewers such as [HDRView](https://github.com/wkjarosz/hdrview).
+Note that pixel values in EXR files are represented using floating point numbers and can exceed 1.
+The luminance of the pixels may provide some insights into the correctness of your ray logging.
-- `src/scene/shapes.h`/`.cpp` declare/define `Sphere::uv` which converts from directions to lat/lon space (not spherical coordinates!).
+- `src/scene/shapes.h`/`.cpp` declare/define `Sphere::uv` which converts from directions to latitude/longitude space (not spherical coordinates!).
 - You may want to read the [PBR section](https://www.pbr-book.org/3ed-2018/Light_Transport_I_Surface_Reflection/Sampling_Light_Sources#sec:mc-infinite-area-lights) on this topic as it helps explain all the derivations for importance sampling more in-depth.
 - The test cases we are releasing for this task are very sparse and not very informative for the most part.
 We encourage you to run the pathtracer in the GUI or headless to test your code instead.
 ---

 ## Reference Results

+The reference images here are rendered with only the environmental lighting (i.e. without the area light).

 ![ennis](figures/T7.doge.png)
 ![uffiz](figures/T7.ennis.png)